ajpinedam/maui-wiki/Migrating-from-Xamarin.Forms-(Preview).md

    - [SkiaSharp.Views.Maui.Core](https://www.nuget.org/packages/SkiaSharp.Views.Maui.Core/2.88.0-preview.232)
    - [SkiaSharp.Views.Maui.Controls.Compatibility](https://www.nuget.org/packages/SkiaSharp.Views.Maui.Controls.Compatibility/2.88.0-preview.232)

-_more updates coming soon, watch this space_ 🤓
+_more information coming soon, watch this space_ 🤓

 ### Step 4: Manually fix other build errors via IDE

 After these changes, you can now open your `main sln` file in VS2022 or VSM and continue to make fixes.
 A good way to start would be to build the project and work through file by file fixing errors as you go.
 Please use the sample projects as guidelines as needed.

 Another great resource would be this [repo](https://github.com/jsuarezruiz/mvpsummit2022-dotnet-maui).

 For example, a common type of error seen is ambiguous like: